arseeeeN/face_controller/README.md

 python run src/main.py
 ```

+If you want to have debug info printed on the webcam output use
+the `--debug` or `-d` flag

 This project was originally written using python version 3.10.14 but should
 work on newer python versions as well.